Metroid: Samus Returns Review

 Since the launch of the highly-received Metroid Prime 3: Corruption in 2007, the Metroid series has had a somewhat turbulent and barren decade.
 Metroid: Other M launched on the Wii in 2010 to fan criticism, while Metroid Prime: Federation Force arrived on the 3DS in 2016 and became one of the most controversial titles in the series, and flopped at retail.
 During this time, Nintendo’s other massive IPs such as The Legend of Zelda and Mario continued to impress with the likes of The Legend of Zelda: Breath of the Wild and the Mario series, leaving Metroid fans asking the question: has Nintendo given up on its iconic bounty hunter Samus Aran?
 Thankfully, Metroid: Samus Returns is a resounding return to form for the series, and a much-needed 2D entry, following the launch of Zero Mission thirteen years ago.

-In a year when Breath of the Wild radically revamped the Zelda series, it’s a little surprising for Nintendo to release a Metroid title that, despite a few tweaks, doesn’t do anything revolutionary, and is better for it.
+Considering Nintendo are masters at revamping and adapting their IPs, it’s a little surprising for Nintendo to release a Metroid title in 2017 that, despite a few tweaks, doesn’t do anything revolutionary, and is better for it.
 Metroid: Samus Returns may technically be a 3D title, but it boasts the same 2D platforming gameplay we’ve come to know and love.
 As you progress deeper into the depths of SR388, you’ll discover new powerups and weapons which allow you to unlock special doors, expand your stockpile of missiles and energy, and increase your resistance to the environment and its inhabitants.
 Traditional power-ups such as the Super Missiles and Powerbombs are present, but there are a selection of new weapons and upgrades to hunt down.
 What’s more, the inclusion of regular teleportation systems throughout makes backtracking between areas to unlock that door you discovered a few hours back a much more enjoyable and streamlined experience.

 While Metroid: Samus Returns returns to the series’ roots with traditional gameplay and upgrades, the title also introduces four new Aeion abilities.
 The Scan Pulse is the first of these and allows Samus to easily discover hidden pathways and secrets.
 The Scan Pulse caused controversy amongst hardcore fans when it was announced pre-launch, but the game doesn’t require it for completion, so you can ignore it if you wish.
 We won’t spoil the other three Aeion abilities, but we found ourselves using them much more than we initially thought we would.